ignashub/zk-votely/README.md

 chmod u+x execute_vote_yes_circuit.sh
 ```

-And after that, you can always run this per script:
+And after that, you will always be able to execute the scripts:

 ```
 ./execute_groth16_circuit_example.sh